North Star (1996 film): Plot summary

-At the beginning of the Nome Gold Rush in 1899, Sean McLennon (Caan), a Scots-Irish-American land baron, owns the majority of property titles surrounding Nome and declares that only American citizens are legally entitled to placer claims.
+At the beginning of the Nome Gold Rush in 1899, Sean McLennon, a Scots-Irish-American land baron, owns the majority of property titles surrounding Nome and declares that only American citizens are legally entitled to placer claims.
 He uses power, influence and nationalism to make local politics and law enforcement work in his favor.
 Unbeknownst to those outside of McLennon's gang, the original owners of the land were all killed on McLennon's orders.

-The gang's latest target, Hudson Santeek (Lambert) narrowly escapes the attempt on his life but not before witnessing McLennon's right-hand thug, Reno (Burt Young) murder Santeek's adoptive father - an elderly Athabaskan tribal chief - in cold blood.
+The gang's latest target, Hudson Santeek narrowly escapes the attempt on his life but not before witnessing McLennon's right-hand thug, Reno murder Santeek's adoptive father - an elderly Athabaskan tribal chief - in cold blood.
 Santeek, who is half white and half American Indian, had "purchased" his surrogate family's land in a bid to keep miners away.

-Santeek returns to Nome to confront McLennon at knifepoint in his bedroom, but Sarah (McCormack) McLennon's young Irish immigrant trophy wife, intervenes at gunpoint; McLennon disarms Santeek and the two engage in a fight.
+Santeek returns to Nome to confront McLennon at knifepoint in his bedroom, but Sarah McLennon's young Irish immigrant trophy wife, intervenes at gunpoint; McLennon disarms Santeek and the two engage in a fight.
 After Santeek floors McLennon, he kidnaps Sarah, steals a dogsled and rides off into the Alaskan wilderness.
 Without the permission of the local sheriff, McLennon forms a posse and treks out into the tundra to kill Santeek and rescue his wife.

 On the course of the journey, Santeek talks to his captive about her husband's murderous property deed scams, but she does not immediately believe him and re-avows her loyalty to her husband.
 However, when McLennon and his men locate Santeek's cabin hideout and shoot at it indiscriminately, Sarah pleas for her husband not to kill her abductor.
 McLennon notices that she is wearing a shirt made of animal skin that Santeek had given to her earlier to keep her warm.
 He erroneously assumes that she betrayed him and had an affair with Santeek.
 Calling her a "whore," he disowns her and orders his men to continue firing at Santeek's cabin.